Shevnon/Awesome_Chocolates_Data_Analysis/README.md

 📊 Profit by Country:The U.S.A made the highest profit by country.

-💵👩‍👩‍👧 Sales by Team: Yummies made the highest sales by team
+💵👩‍👩‍👧 Sales by Team: Yummies made the highest sales by team.

+## END
+This Awesome Chocolate Analytics Dashboard opens the door to data-driven decision-making, enabling stakeholders to know which country and team made good sales and also how maximize  both sales and profit.
+It serves as a valuable tool for policymakers,investors and manufacturers alike.

+Thank you for your interest and time.
+Feel free to give your valuable suggestions and connect with me on https://www.linkedin.com/in/chinonso-ekezie-63b58b22a/